How to Apply

 - Medical School, Department of Learning Health Sciences

 There will be additional support for cross-school collaborations within the cluster.
 The clusters are part of auniversity-wide faculty hiring initiative that seeks to hire at least 20 faculty members over the next three years with a scholarly focus on racial inequality and structural racism.

 The successful candidate should have demonstrated excellence in or strong potential for peer-reviewed publication and external research funding, collaborative and interdisciplinary initiatives, and for working with students from diverse backgrounds.
 Candidates are expected to have completed a PhD or the equivalent in an information, health, or social science field.

 Job duties include research, teaching, and service.
 Job responsibilities include but are not limited to:

 - Conducting scholarly research resulting in publications in peer reviewed journals, book chapters, edited books, books, and conference proceedings

 - Teaching in DLHS’s academic programs, including the Health Infrastructures and Learning Systems (HILS) MS or PhD programs

 - Mentoring students for independent studies, master’s projects, and doctoral dissertations.

 - Providing service to the school, University, and the broader academic community by way of committee work, journal editing, and other various opportunities

-- Ph.D. or the equivalent in an area such as information, informatics health or biomedical informatics, computer science, information science, or a related field
+- Ph.D. or the equivalent in an information, health, or social science field

 - Demonstrated interest and/or experience with teaching at the graduate level